Savannah, Georgia Tarpon Fishing

 These fish are big.
 Most Georgia tarpon range from 60 to 120 pounds, although larger fish are not uncommon.
 They come here to feed on mullet, menhaden, and other baitfish that school up in the sounds and creek mouths during the summer.
 Tarpon in our area are typically caught rolling near the surface, daisy-chaining in the tide lines, or blowing up bait balls with unmistakable violence.

-Conventional Fishing for Tarpon
+Light Tackle Fishing for Tarpon

 Fishing for tarpon with conventional gear around Savannah opens up a wider range of tactics and opportunities than fly fishing does.
 These fish respond well to both natural and artificial offerings depending on their mood and the conditions.